KuroP1/katacoda-scenarios/GDPR/step5.md

 ## 2. Click the 'Cookie Settings' at the bottom of the right-hand side of your site.
 - ![Alt text](https://raw.githubusercontent.com/KuroP1/katacoda-scenarios/main/GDPR/images/step5-2.PNG "a title")
 Users can choose to authorize which part can use the cookies to save data.
+This meets the right to object.